Inference with Mondrian Random Forests: Introduction

 \subsection{Organization}

-Our paper is structured as follows.
-In Section~\ref{sec:setup} we introduce the Mondrian process and give our assumptions on the data generating process, using a H{\"o}lder smoothness condition on the regression function to control the bias of various estimators.
-We define the Mondrian random forest estimator and give our assumptions on its lifetime parameter and the number of trees.
-We give our notation for the following sections.
+Section~\ref{sec:setup} gives the assumptions on the data generating process, using a H{\"o}lder smoothness condition on the regression function to control the bias of various estimators.
+We also introduce the Mondrian process and use it to define the Mondrian random forest estimator, stating the assumptions on its lifetime parameter and the number of trees.

-Section~\ref{sec:inference} presents our first set of main results, beginning with a central limit theorem for the centered Mondrian random forest estimator (Theorem~\ref{thm:clt}) in which we characterize the limiting variance.
-Theorem~\ref{thm:bias} complements this result by precisely calculating the limiting bias of the estimator, with the aim of subsequently applying a debiasing procedure.
-To enable valid feasible statistical inference, we provide a consistent variance estimator in Theorem~\ref{thm:variance_estimation} and briefly discuss implications for lifetime parameter selection.
+Section~\ref{sec:inference} presents our first set of main results.
+We begin by precisely characterizing the bias of the Mondrian random forest estimator in Lemma~\ref{lem:bias}, with the aim of subsequently applying a debiasing procedure.
+We similarly analyze the variance of this estimator (Lemma~\ref{lem:variance}), and deduce its rate of convergence in Theorem~\ref{thm:rate}.
+Next, we present our Berry--Esseen-type central limit theorem for the centered Mondrian random forest estimator under weak conditions as Theorem~\ref{thm:clt}, and discuss implications for lifetime parameter selection.
+To enable valid feasible statistical inference, we provide a consistent variance estimator in Lemma~\ref{lem:variance_estimation}, and use it to construct confidence intervals in Theorem~\ref{thm:confidence}.

-In Section~\ref{sec:debiased} we define debiased Mondrian random forests, a collection of estimators based on linear combinations of Mondrian random forests with varying lifetime parameters.
-These parameters are carefully chosen to annihilate leading terms in our bias characterization, yielding an estimator with provably superior bias properties (Theorem~\ref{thm:bias_debiased}).
-In Theorem~\ref{thm:clt_debiased} we verify that a central limit theorem continues to hold for the debiased Mondrian random forest.
-We again state the limiting variance, discuss the implications for the lifetime parameter, and provide a consistent variance estimator (Theorem~\ref{thm:variance_estimation_debiased}) for constructing confidence intervals (Theorem~\ref{thm:confidence_debiased}).
-As a final corollary of the improved bias properties, we demonstrate in Theorem~\ref{thm:minimax} that the debiased Mondrian random forest estimator is minimax-optimal in pointwise mean squared error for all $\beta > 0$, provided that $\beta$ is known a priori.
+Section~\ref{sec:debiased} introduces our proposed debiased Mondrian random forests, a family of estimators based on linear combinations of Mondrian random forests with varying lifetime parameters.
+These parameters are carefully chosen to annihilate leading terms in our bias characterization, yielding an estimator with superior bias properties (Lemma~\ref{lem:bias_debiased}).
+We also study the variance of this debiased estimator (Lemma~\ref{lem:variance_debiased}), and derive its rate of convergence in Theorem~\ref{thm:minimax}.
+The resulting rate is shown to be minimax-optimal in mean squared error for each H{\"o}lder parameter $\beta > 0$, under regularity conditions.
+Furthermore, Theorem~\ref{thm:clt_debiased} verifies that a Berry--Esseen theorem holds for the debiased Mondrian random forest.
+We again discuss the implications for the lifetime parameter, and provide a consistent variance estimator (Lemma~\ref{lem:variance_estimation_debiased}) for constructing confidence intervals (Theorem~\ref{thm:confidence_debiased}).